-Nerkonda Paarvai's Review By A Popular YouTube Channel Draws Widespread Criticisms!
+Nerkonda Paarvai's Review By Popular YouTube Channel Draws Widespread Criticism!

-Nerkonda Paarvai's world premiere was held yesterday (August 6, 2019) and critics had the chance to watch the film at first.
-Reviews of the Thala Ajith starrer are out and the movie, directed by H Vinoth has been receiving excellent reports.
+Nerkonda Paarvai's world premiere was held yesterday (August 6, 2019) and critics had the chance to watch the film first.
+Reviews of the Thala Ajith starrer are out and the movie, directed by H Vinoth, has been receiving excellent reports.

 However, a particular review turned out to be the talk of social media.
-Nerkonda Paarvai review sent out by a popular YouTube channel has landed in a controversy with certain statements used in the review drawing flak of celebrities as well as netizens.
+Nerkonda Paarvai review sent out by a popular YouTube channel has landed in a controversy with certain statements used in the review drawing flak from celebrities as well as netizens.

 As everyone knows, Nerkonda Paarvai deals with a very bold and relevant subject.
-According to Twitteratis, in the review, they mentioned that "Girls Going to pub and having sex with boys is very much casual in North but not in South".
-This statement has drawn widespread criticisms.
-A short snippet of the video review has been ruling the social media world and it is trending on Twitter.
+According to Twitterati, in the review, they mentioned that "Girls going to pub and having sex with boys is very much casual in North but not in South."
+This statement has drawn widespread criticism.
+A short snippet of the video review has been ruling the social media world and is trending on Twitter.

-Popular singer Chinmayi Sripadaa, who has never shied away from writing down her opinions, was one among the first celebrities to have come up with a reaction.
-"The everyday misogyny and justification of 'They asked for it' by 3 mainstream Tamil reviewers.", he wrote on Twitter, while sharing the video that has been doing the rounds on social media.
+Popular singer Chinmayi Sripadaa, who has never shied away from voicing her opinions, was one among the first celebrities to react.
+"The everyday misogyny and justification of 'They asked for it' by 3 mainstream Tamil reviewers," (sic) she wrote on Twitter, while sharing the video that has been doing the rounds on social media.

 The everyday misogyny and justification of ‘They asked for it’ by 3 mainstream Tamil reviewers. https://t.co/kUtnifheAC— Chinmayi Sripaada (@Chinmayi) August 6, 2019

 Popular entertainment industry tracker Ramesh Bala was also critical about the comments made by the team.
 "No means No..
 Doesn't matter what her past is..
 Doesn't matter what she is wearing or drunk..
 It's all about consent..
-Sad to see some reviewers not understanding this..", he wrote on Twitter.
+Sad to see some reviewers not understanding this..", (sic) he wrote on Twitter.

 No means No..
 Doesn't matter what her past is..
 Doesn't matter what she is wearing or drunk..— Ramesh Bala (@rameshlaus) August 6, 2019